leslie-zi-pan/leslie-zi-pan/README.md

 # Profile

 Hi there, my name is Leslie.

 I am an End-to-End AI Engineer, focusing on building and deploying production-ready machine learning solutions on Google Cloud Platform (GCP).
 My experience spans the full MLOps lifecycle, from utilizing GCP tools like Vertex AI and BigQuery, to applying state-of-the-art Generative AI (LLM) skills, including building solutions with LangChain.

 ## Interests
 - Generative AI & Langchain
-- Application of Active Inference & Digital Twins within the business operations
+- Application of Active Inference & Digital Twins
 - ML Solutions in GCP

 ## About me